cms636/cms636.github.io/_drafts/2017-02-14-your-filename.md

 	- Date
 	- Names of the plays performed
     - Income
-    	- # tickets sold at each price point
+    	- number of tickets sold at each price point
         	- name/description of that price point (e.g., Ampitheatre)
             - price of that ticket
             - total income from this type of ticket